 This post may contain affiliate links that I may receive a commission from if you click & buy.
 In addition, the information on this site is NOT intended to be medical advice.
 See my full policy for more information.

-Are you desperate to have a vaginal birth after cesarean, but worried about how to prepare and if you’ll even be able to?
+Are you longing to have a vaginal birth after cesarean, but worried about how to prepare and if you’re considered a good candidate?
 Don’t worry mama, you’re in the right place!
+A VBAC is such a different experience for moms, but with the right care team and birth partner, you’ll be well on the path to a successful VBAC journey.

 According to the American Pregnancy Association, “90% of women who have undergone cesarean deliveries are candidates for VBAC”.